 Employers, HR managers, and recruiters are a lot like The Great and Powerful Oz.
 They do most of their work behind the curtain, so to speak, and are nearly impossible to get access to.
 So in order to get an audience, you’ll need to follow a few rules (or a yellow brick road, ya know whatever.)

-Follow All Instructions – Seriously, if they ask for a cover letter, give them a cover letter.
+- Follow All Instructions – Seriously, if they ask for a cover letter, give them a cover letter.
 They want work examples, provide a link or a .pdf to your portfolio.
 There’s a reason they’re asking for this stuff.
 Nuff’ said.

-Following Up – If you’re lucky enough to get an interview, be sure to send a follow-up email or card no later than 24 hours after to thank them for their time.
-If you’re not a fan of email, you might consider keeping a bunch of thank you cards in your portfolio or in your car.
+- Following Up – If you’re lucky enough to get an interview, be sure to send a follow-up email or card no later than 24 hours after to thank them for their time.
+If you’re not a fan of email, you might consider keeping a bunch of thank you cards in your portfolio or your car.
 You can jot down a quick note right after your interview and give it to the receptionist or front office staff.
-I suggest waiting at least 2 weeks before attempting another contact.
+I suggest waiting at least two (2) weeks before attempting another contact.

-Be respectful – These people are just as busy, if not more so; than you are.
+- Be respectful – These people are just as busy, if not more so; than you are.
 Respect their time.
 Don’t constantly email or call them, don’t get angry and certainly don’t take out your frustration on them.
 Give them a reasonable amount of time to respond and if you don’t hear back from them; move on.

-5. You’ve always had the Power, my dear, you just had to learn it for yourself. – Glenda, Good Witch of the North
+5. You’ve always had the power, my dear, you just had to learn it for yourself. – Glenda, Good Witch of the North